Schrock 3 extra-base hits, leads Miley, Reds over Phils 11-1 - WHIZ News

-CINCINNATI (AP) — Max Schrock homered, tripled and doubled before leaving with an apparent leg injury, Wade Miley pitched six solid innings and the Cincinnati Reds cruised past the Philadelphia Phillies 11-1 on Monday.
+CINCINNATI (AP) — Max Schrock homered, tripled and doubled before leaving with a leg injury, Wade Miley pitched six solid innings and the Cincinnati Reds cruised past the Philadelphia Phillies 11-1 on Monday.

 Kyle Farmer homered and drove in five runs as Cincinnati sent the Phillies to their third straight loss.